HONEY SPRINGS, BATTLE OF.

 The Confederates withdrew to North Fork Town.
 After a day's rest the Federal troops returned to Fort Gibson.
 As a result of the battle the Confederates no longer controlled Indian Territory north of the Arkansas River, and a route to Fort Smith, Arkansas, was opened to the Federal army.
 General Blunt reported seventeen Union troops killed and sixty wounded.
 His soldiers buried 150 Confederate dead and took seventy-seven prisoners.
 Four hundred Confederates were listed as wounded.

-The Honey Springs Battlefield Historic Site, located east of U.S. Highway 69 between Oktaha and Rentiesville, is administered by the Oklahoma Historical Society.
-A battle reenactment is held every third year.
+The Honey Springs Battlefield Historic Site, located east of U.S. Highway 69 between Oktaha and Rentiesville, is administered by the Oklahoma Historical Society, which sponsors a battle reenactment.
 The site is listed in the National Register of Historic Places (NR 70000848) and was designated a National Historic Landmark in 2013.
-Efforts to have the battlefield designated a national park continue.

 Wiley Britton, The Civil War on the Border, 2 vols.
 (3d ed., rev.: Ottawa: Kansas Heritage Press, 1994).